itscodenation/curriculum-15-16/unitsYear2/6-giphyAPI/README.md

 ##Project Criteria
 Your Manager has laid out the following requirements for the project:

-* All source code for this app must be in your own GitHub repository.
+* All source code for this app must be in your own GitHub repository
-* The webapp must use the Giphy API (see references).
+* The webapp must use the Giphy API (see references)
-* The webapp must consist of an input field, a submit button and a reset button.
+* The webapp must consist of an input field, a submit button and a reset button
-* When the user clicks the submit button, three relevant gifs will appear on the page.
+* When the user clicks the submit button, three relevant gifs will appear on the page
-* When the user cliks the reset button, the system shall clear the gifss and search bar of any text.
+* When the user cliks the reset button, the system shall clear the gifs and search bar of any text

 ##Learning Objectives
 By the end of this project the employee will be able to...

-* Create a fully functioning API webapp from scratch.
+* Create a fully functioning API webapp from scratch

 ##References/Tools